 Competition and Anti-Trust Laws

-Chapter 8 of the Revised Treaty of Chaguaramas outlines the competition policy applicable to CARICOM States.
-Member States are required to establish and maintain a national competition authority for implementing the rules of competition.
+Chapter 8 of the Revised Treaty of Chaguaramas outlines the competition policy applicable to CARICOM states.
+Member states are required to establish and maintain a national competition authority for implementing the rules of competition.
 CARICOM established a Caribbean Competition Commission to apply rules of competition regarding anti-competitive cross-border business conduct.
-CARICOM competition policy addresses anti-competitive business conduct, such as agreements between enterprises, decisions by associations of enterprises, and concerted practices by enterprises that have as their object or effect the prevention, restriction or distortion of competition within the Community, and actions by which an enterprise abuses its dominant position within the Community.
+CARICOM competition policy addresses anti-competitive business conduct such as agreements between enterprises, decisions by associations of enterprises, and concerted practices by enterprises that have as their object or effect the prevention, restriction, or distortion of competition within the Community, and actions by which an enterprise abuses its dominant position within the Community.
 No legislation is yet in operation to regulate competition in St. Vincent and the Grenadines.
-The OECS agreed to establish a regional competition body to handle competition matters within its single market.
-The draft OECS bill was submitted to the Ministry of Legal Affairs for review.

 Expropriation and Compensation

-Under the Land Acquisition Act, the government may, by declaration, initiate the acquisition of land required for a public purpose.
-A notice of acquisition must be served on the person from whom the land is acquired.
-All issues relating to payment of compensation can be submitted to a Board of Assessment, whose award must be filed in the High Court.
+Under the Land Acquisition Act, the government may acquire land for a public purpose.
+The government must serve a notice of acquisition on the person from whom the land is acquired.
+A Board of Assessment determines compensation and files its award in the High Court.
 The value of the land is based on the amount for which the land would have been sold on the open market by a willing seller.
 Under the Alien’s (Land-Holding Regulation) Act, the government can hold properties forfeit without compensation if the terms of the investment are not met.
 U.S. Embassy Bridgetown is not aware of any outstanding expropriation claims or nationalization of foreign enterprises in St. Vincent and the Grenadines.

 ICSID Convention and New York Convention

-According to the World Bank’s 2017 Doing Business Report, dispute resolution generally took 595 days, though this may vary.
-The slow court system and bureaucracy are widely seen as main hindrances to timely resolution to commercial disputes.
-St. Vincent and the Grenadines is ranked 53rd of 190 countries in enforcing contracts.
+According to the World Bank’s 2019 Doing Business Report, dispute resolution generally took 595 days, though this may vary.
+Foreign investors deem the court system and bureaucracy as slow, and thus, as main hindrances to timely resolution to commercial disputes.
+St. Vincent and the Grenadines ranks 56th of 190 countries in enforcing contracts.
 Through the Arbitration Act (1952), the local courts recognize and enforce foreign arbitral awards issued against the government.

 Investor-State Dispute Settlement

-Investors are permitted to use national or international arbitration with regards to contracts entered into with the state.
+Investors are permitted to use national or international arbitration regarding contracts entered into with the state.
 St. Vincent and the Grenadines does not have a Bilateral Investment Treaty or a Free Trade Agreement with an investment chapter with the United States.

 International Commercial Arbitration and Foreign Courts

-The Eastern Caribbean Supreme Court is the domestic arbitration body and the local courts do recognize and enforce foreign arbitral awards.
-The Trade Disputes (Arbitration and Inquiry) Act provides that trade disputes that exist or are pending may be reported to the Governor General by or on behalf of either party to a trade dispute.
+The Eastern Caribbean Supreme Court is the domestic arbitration body and the local courts recognize and enforce foreign arbitral awards.
+The Trade Disputes (Arbitration and Inquiry) Act provides that either party to an existing trade dispute ca report it to the Governor General.
 The Governor General may, if both parties consent, refer the dispute to an arbitration panel for settlement.
 The arbitration panel must issue an award that is consistent with national employment laws.
-The arbitration panel may permit interested persons to be represented by legal counsel.
+Parties can be represented by legal counsel before the arbitration panel.
 These bodies may conduct proceedings in public or private.
 The Trade Disputes Act provides that alternative dispute mechanisms are available as a means for settling disputes between two private parties.
-Voluntary mediation or conciliation is also recognized as an avenue to dispute resolution.
-The Eastern Caribbean Supreme Court’s Court of Appeal also provides meditation.
+The government recognizes voluntary mediation or conciliation as dispute resolution mechanisms.
+The Eastern Caribbean Supreme Court’s Court of Appeal also provides mediation.

-The country’s bankruptcy framework grants certain rights to debtor and creditor.
-The 2017 World Bank Doing Business Report addresses the strength of this framework and its limitations, ranking St. Vincent and the Grenadines 169th of 190 countries in resolving insolvency.
+The Bankruptcy and Insolvency Act governs the country’s bankruptcy framework and grants certain rights to debtors and creditors.
+The 2019 World Bank Doing Business Report ranks St. Vincent and the Grenadines 168th of 190 countries in resolving insolvency.